 But the key difference with XR is ‘Real Time’.

-Technological advancements means that computers are exponentially faster and, in turn, the software that runs on them is exponentially better.
+Technological advancements mean that computers are exponentially faster and, in turn, the software that runs on them is exponentially better.
 By investing in the best hardware and software everything can happen in real time which revolutionises shoots.
-The actors can interact with their environments as the content can be shown on large LED walls and ceilings and move in parallax in relation to the camera.
+So, the actors can interact with their environments as the content can be shown on large LED walls and ceilings and move in parallax in relation to the camera.
 The lighting from the LED walls and ceiling can light the subject and everything can be caught ‘in camera’.
 This has been a game-changer for the film and TV industry already in shows like the Mandalorian.

 What we want to do is apply this technology to the world of virtual events.